Parent Information, Forms, and Resources

 Are you a parent sending your child to camp this summer?
 Everything you need to make your child's week at camp the best week ever is right here.
 Health forms, camp guides, packing lists, directions to camp, and even instructions on how to email your child at camp!

-Health and Departure forms MUST be sent NO LATER than May 15th to the camp you will attend.
+Health forms MUST be sent NO LATER than 2 weeks prior to the start of your camping session to the site you will attend (Imago Dei Village, Pine Lake Camp, or Waypost).
+Addresses are printed at the top of the health form.
 Please make a copy of the health form for your records before sending to your camp.
 If you/your child will be attending more than one session (even at the same site) with Crossways this summer, one health form for each session attended is required.
 The health form contains information about dietary needs as well as health and social/emotional needs that help our staff adequately prepare to serve you/your child's needs to the best of our ability.

-Health and Departure forms MUST be sent NO LATER than May 15th to the camp you will attend.
+Departure forms MUST be sent NO LATER than two weeks prior to the start of your camping session to the site you will attend (Imago Dei Village, Pine Lake Camp, or Waypost).
+Addresses are printed at the top of our health forms.
 Every camper must have a departure form on file, signed by a parent/guardian, stating the names of adults authorized to pick the camper up from camp.
 We will not release any camper to any adult not listed on this form.
 If plans change and different adults will be picking your child up from camp you can call the camp or fill out a new departure form to bring with you to check-in at the start of your camper's session.

 The parent guide includes our summer Bible study theme, packing lists, information on where to find directions to camp, as well as camp policies on technology, contacting your camper during the week, homesickness, and more.
 Be sure to read this document thoroughly at least two weeks before your child's week at camp!